tlhackque/certtools/README.md

 ssl_check_chain will connect to each host specified and obtain its certificate and any intermediate certificate chain.

+Port can be numeric, or a service name (e.g. from /etc/services).

+If the port is specified as FILE or the argument looks like a filename, ssl_check_chain will open the specified file and process it as if the certificates were received from a server.
+The certificate chain must be in PEM format.

+If an argument is of the form @file, the file is processed as a list of arguments, one per line, in any of the forms described previously.

 Each certificate is analyzed in the order received from the server, which should be from leaf (the server) toward the root (trusted CA).
 The trust